Blog

 1. Press Win + X and select Device Manager.

-3. Right-click on your network card and select Uninstall device.
+3. Right-click on your network adapter and select " Uninstall device."

-4. After uninstalling, restart your computer—the system will automatically reinstall the driver.
+4. Once the uninstallation is complete, restart your computer—the system will automatically reinstall the driver.

 4. Update your network drivers

-Updating the network card driver may resolve the hardware conflict.
+Updating the network adapter driver may resolve the hardware conflict.

 Steps: